 We have not yet tested common, above-the-counter filters such as Brita, Pur, Propur, and Lifestraw to determine their abilities to remove microplastics from tap water.
 However, based on a review of their claims and filtering abilities, they should be able to clear substantial amounts of microplastics.
 More sophisticated filtration systems are necessary to more completely remove microplastics from tap water.
 See the full answer for details

-ConsumerLab will be testing home water filters for their ability to filter microplastics and other water contaminants, with results expected in early 2020.
+ConsumerLab will be testing home water filters for their ability to filter microplastics and other water contaminants, with results expected in fall of 2020.